shadowlanes/dumbdev/CONTRIBUTING.md

-# Contributing to dumdev
+# Contributing to dumbdev

-Thank you for your interest in contributing to the dumdev monorepo!
+Thank you for your interest in contributing to the dumbdev monorepo!

 ## Monorepo Structure